ibpsa/project1/meetings/2017-08-05-san-francisco/ibpsa-project-1-workplan/source/proposal.rst

 ===============

-IBPSA, or its regional affiliate, will provide at no cost the rooms for the expert meetings and will at no cost announce activities of the annex project through its publication channels (web site, newsletter, social media) and will provide access to a plattform for dissemination, if applicable.
+IBPSA, or its regional affiliate, will provide at no cost the rooms for the expert meetings and will at no cost announce activities of the project through its publication channels (web site, newsletter, social media) and will provide access to a platform for dissemination, if applicable.

 IBPSA will administer the funds of the project.
 10% of the sponsoring organizations' payments will remain with IBPSA to compensate for overheads, and the other 90% can be used by the project